jjvanzon/JJs-Reference-Architecture/service-oriented-architecture.md

 ### IsSupported

 A [service environment](#-service-oriented-architecture) may hold the same `interface` for accessing multiple [systems](#connectiontypes).
 But not every [system](#connectiontypes) is able to support the same features.
-You could solve this by creating a lot of different `interfaces`.
+You could solve this by creating lots of different `interfaces`.
 But that can make it confusing to know which `interface` to use.
 As an alternative, you could use `IsSupported` booleans in the `interface`.
 That makes it possible for an implementation to communicate back if it supports a feature or not:

 ```cs
 void PlaceOrder(Order order);